siracoj/signtolearn/README.md

 Our team is using a Facebook group for general communication and notifications while using GitHub for sharing code and editing group files/submissions.

 ACTION PLAN
-Action              Person Resposible          Time Frame
+-Action             -Person Resposible        -Time Frame

 Interface Design    Chou Yang
 Database Design     Chou Yang